 13. Birth Month Flower Grow Kit, $34 at Uncommon Goods

-A longer-lasting version of their birth month flower, they can plant this grow kit in their garden or keep it in a planter indoors.
+This set makes for a longer-lasting version of their birth month flower.
+They can plant this grow kit in their garden or keep it in a planter indoors.

 14. Pressed Birth Month Flower Art, $98 at Uncommon Goods